ijeetu/OuliersEncrypt/README.md

-- **Lotus**, my second creation, is a website that provides functions for encryption algorithms currently in use.
+- **Outliers**, my second creation, is a website that provides functions for encryption algorithms currently in use.